 Woo and Lam propose correspondence assertions for specifying authenticity properties of security protocols.
-The only prior work on checking correspondence assertions depends on model-checking and is limited to finite-state systems.
+Prior work on checking correspondence assertions depends on model-checking and is limited to finitestate systems.
 We propose a dependent type and effect system for checking correspondence assertions.
 Since it is based on type-checking, our method is not limited to finite-state systems.
-This paper presents our system in the simple and general setting of the π -calculus.
-We show how to type-check correctness properties of example communication protocols based on secure channels.
+This paper presents our system in the simple and general setting of the $\pi$ -calculus.
+We show how to typecheck correctness properties of example communication protocols based on secure channels.
 In a related paper, we extend our system to the more complex and specific setting of checking cryptographic protocols based on encrypted messages sent over insecure channels.